 Environmental management system

-1. A Contractor shall develop, implement and maintain an Environmental Management System[] in compliance with the [] Standards and taking account of the relevant Guidelines and in accordance with [Best Available Science and Scientific Information]] Good Industry Practice and internationally recognized standards.
+1. A Contractor shall develop, implement and maintain an Environmental Management System, [with the purpose of preserving and protecting the Marine Environment from the impacts of the activities in the Area] in compliance with the [Convention, the Agreement, and the Rules of the Authority.]
+Standards and taking account of the Guidelines and in accordance with [] [Best Environmental Practices, and] Good Industry Practice and internationally recognized standards.

 2. An Environmental Management System shall, inter alia:

-(a) Deliver the Authority’s environmental objectives in the Contract area including those reflected in the applicant’s Environmental Management and Monitoring Plan and the applicable Regional Environmental Management Plan as well as any additional objectives as set by the Contractor or Sponsoring State.
+(a) Deliver the Authority’s environmental objectives in the Contract area including those reflected in the applicant’s Environmental Management and Monitoring Plan, and the applicable Regional Environmental Management Plan as well as any additional objectives as set by the Contractor or Sponsoring State.

-(b) Be reviewed [] and undergo [periodical]audits by an independent recognized and accredited international or national organization, in accordance with applicable Standards and Guideline; and
+(b) Be reviewed [to reflect the development of the Rules of the Authority] and undergo [periodical] [annual] audits by an independent recognized and accredited international or national organization, in accordance with applicable Standards and Guideline, the Convention, the Agreement, and other relevant international law; and

 (c) Facilitate effective reporting to the Authority in connection with environmental performance, pursuant to Regulations 33, 34, 38, 39, and 52.

+[(d) Include the results of the audit, and any in the Contractor’s annual reports and the performance assessment of the Environmental Management and Monitoring Plan under Regulation 52.]

-3. All changes made to a Contractor’s Environmental Management System, for example resulting from reviews and audits, [], shall be reflected in the Contractor’s annual reports and in the performance assessment of the Environmental Management and Monitoring Plan under Regulation 52.
+3. All changes made to a Contractor’s Environmental Management System, for example resulting from reviews and audits, [or any development of the Rules of the Authority], shall be reflected in the Contractor’s annual reports and in the performance assessment of the Environmental Management and Monitoring Plan under Regulation 52.
 A proposed material change to a Contractor’s Environmental Management System shall be treated the same as a modification of a Plan of Work, pursuant to Regulation 57.